open-sauced/intro/07-types-of-contributions.md

 - **Update the project's documentation** <br/> Sometimes, a project has new changes or releases, but the maintainers still need to update the documentation.
 You can help update the documentation to reflect these new changes.

-- **Translations** <br/> If you're bilingual, you can contribute to a project by translating the documentation into other languages to reach broader users.
+- **Translations** <br/> If you are proficient in other languages, you can help a project by translating the documentation to expand its reach to more users.

 - **Fix typos and grammatical errors** <br/> Although they seem small, fixing typos and grammatical errors can help maintain consistency and clarify the documentation.